Groumy/Groumy.github.io/_drafts/tbh-switch.md

 They simply forgot about those rules between sessions.

-## The fix
+## My own needs

-So as their GM and an
+So as their GM and and the only RPG Geek at the table, I started to look at different systems, but I didn't wanted to loose what I _loved_ about the Cypher System
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoidGl0bGU6IEdvaW5nIEJsYWNrXG4iLC
-JoaXN0b3J5IjpbLTE2NjQxMzAwNjEsMTg2MTExODEwNV19
+JoaXN0b3J5IjpbMTIyNjA2ODM0MiwxODYxMTE4MTA1XX0=
 -->